 SaaS SEO: SEO techniques to boost content marketing

 SEO (Search Engine Optimization) is the most important aspect – and often the determining factor – of your content marketing success.
 The better the SEO, the higher the rank of your page in the search engine results and the greater the amount of traffic and leads.
 To put it simply, without proper SEO, your content marketing endeavor will most definitely fail.
-To avoid that, let us look into some of the most critical SaaS SEO techniques that can help you rank your B2B SaaS website higher and make it more discoverable.
+To avoid that, let us look into some of the most critical SaaS SEO Audit techniques that can help you rank your B2B SaaS website higher and make it more discoverable.

 SaaS SEO linking

 A common misconception about SEO is that it only involves keywords.
 But that is hardly the case.
 While keywords are an integral part of making your content relevant, it would barely be effective without a linking strategy.
 SaaS SEO linking, in fact, is one of the most critical factors that you should pay attention to if you want the search engines – and by extension new audiences – to pay attention to your B2B SaaS page.
 A robust SEO linking strategy should include the following three types of links:

 - Internal links: These are the links you create to point toward other pages within your website to indicate their relevance and importance.
 A good example of internal linking would be to add a link to your service/product page in one of your blog posts that talks about the specific service/product.